1. Gautama Buddha was born in __________.

 Explanation: It became an international Buddhist learning center.

-59. The famous Buddhist university of Vikramashila was founded by:
+59. The famous Buddhist university of Vikramashila was founded by__________.

 A) Chandragupta II